Service & Support

 The Jacobs Engine Brake® and Jacobs Exhaust Brake® products are sold and serviced through engine manufacturers worldwide.
 Locate a dealer in your area.

-BLOOMFIELD, CT – Jacobs Vehicle Systems®, the world’s leading manufacturer of diesel and natural gas engine retarding systems and valve actuation mechanisms, has been selected to present at the 2013 SIMCOMVEC in Chennai, India.
+Jacobs Vehicle Systems®, the world’s leading manufacturer of diesel and natural gas engine retarding systems and valve actuation mechanisms, announces that Joao Cullen, Vice President of Engineering, has been selected to speak at the 2014 Engine Expo.